How to successfully automate quality control

 In order to automate quality, you need to automate responses when a flaw is found.
 Existing flaws should be cataloged and associated with an automated behavior.
 Acceptable thresholds for each spec quality control machines will measure or observe will have to be determined and probably updated in the future.

-One of the most significant challenges your organization will encounter when automating quality consists in determining what the system should do when an unknown flaw is detected.
+One of the most significant challenges your organization will encounter when automating quality is determining what the system should do when an unknown flaw is detected.
 Machines won’t be able to make decisions unless there is reference data available.
 This is one of the scenarios where human input will be needed.